Patow-S/Patow-S/README.md

 - 👋 Hi, I’m @Patow-S
 - 👀 I’m interested in develope
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning js , py and sql
-- 💞️ I’m looking to collaborate on IBM
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me solangepatowg@gmail.com

 <!---